View Document Text

 benchmarks, tax implications, breadth of the securities within the fund, assets under

-management, and (where clients have selected ODIJ’s environmental investing strategy) the
+management, and, where clients have selected ODIJ’s environmental investing strategy, the

-managed, low-cost ETFs or mutual funds, during the period when a non-Plan client transitions
+While ODIJ generally recommends passively managed, low-cost ETFs or mutual funds, during

-index fund holdings such as individual stocks, bonds, mutual funds not defined as an index
+such Account(s) may contain non-index fund holdings such as individual stocks, bonds, mutual

-fund, annuities, or other investments.
-This may be due to the client’s preference, taxable gain
+funds not defined as an index fund, annuities, or other investments.
+This may be due to client

-avoidance, or other reasons such as (with respect to annuities) the inability to trade due to
+preference, taxable gain avoidance, or other reasons such as (with respect to annuities) the

-custodian-imposed restrictions.
-Investments are made subject to the objectives of the client.
+inability to trade due to custodian-imposed restrictions.
+Investments are made subject to client

-rebalanced to asset class allocation targets, including any contributions and withdrawals.
+portfolio to asset class allocation targets, including any contributions and withdrawals.
 Due to

 variances in market conditions, asset allocation guidelines are not necessarily strictly followed.

-next rebalance.
+rebalance.

 C. Client Tailored Services and Client Imposed Restrictions